Emerald Ash Borer

 The Russian populations have also experienced “jumps” of 400-500km, although firewood is considered a minor pathway compared to hitchhikeng on vehicles or drafting on vehicle wakes.
 In 2019, EAB was detected in southwest Russia and eastern Ukraine; this infestation might reflect widespread planting of F. excelsior and F. pennsylvanica along roads, railways, field shelter belts, and urban forests (Musolin et al. 2021).
 The second disjunct population is near St. Petersburg, only 130km from the borders of Estonia and Finland; it was detected in September 2020.
 This northern population has spread more slowly, possibly due to the longer life cycle associated with the colder climate.
 However, ash grows in continuous stretches from both the southern (Davydenko et al. 2022) and northwestern area into central Europe.
 Musolin et al. (2022) cite a separate analysis in stating that EAB can probably invade most European countries.
 Davydenko et al. (2022) think the EAB could virtually eliminate European ash (F. excelsior) from much of the continent, although it is less vulnerable than F. pennsylvanica.

 EAB larvae feed in the phloem and outer sapwood, producing galleries that damage and eventually kill the host.
 Adult EAB feed on host foliage.
 In its native range in east Asia, the pest feeds on species of Fraxinus (ash), Ulmus (elm) and Juglandaceae (walnuts and hickories) (McCullough & Roberts, 2002a and 2002b).
-In North America, the borer feeds primarily on Fraxinus species, although it will also infest Chionanthus virginicus, fringtree.
+In North America, the borer feeds primarily on Fraxinus species, although it will also infest Chionanthus virginicus, fringtree and has been experimentally shown to infest Olea europea, Olive tree (see section below).
 All North American ash trees (Fraxinus) are attacked by EAB; the insect shows a high degree of preference for green (F. pennsylvanica) and black (F. nigra) ash, lower preference for healthy blue ash (F. quadrangulata), and appears to have a relatively complex interaction with white ash (F. americana) (Robinette and McCullough, 2019).

 USFS scientists and managers developed a conservation priority-setting framework for forest tree species at risk from pest & pathogens and other threats.
 The Project CAPTURE (Conservation Assessment and Prioritization of Forest Trees Under Risk of Extirpation) uses FIA data and expert opinion to group tree species under threat by non-native pests into vulnerability classes and specify appropriate management and conservation strategies.
 The scientists prioritized 419 tree species native to North America.
 The analysis identified 15 priority taxonomic groups requiring immediate conservation intervention due to their exposure to an extrinsic threat, their sensitivity to that threat, and their ability to adapt to it.
 Each of these 15 most vulnerable species, as well as several additional species, should be the focus of both a comprehensive gene conservation program and a genetic resistance screening and development effort.